Ray Keldie

 Ray Keldie (born 17 January 1946) is a former tennis player from Australia.
 He competed in the Australian Open 8 times, the French Open 4 times, Italian Open 4 times, Wimbledon 9 times, US Open 7 times, Queens Club 4 times from 1965 to 1975.

+In 1972, he won the Northumberland Championships at Newcastle defeating Premjit Lall in the final.